Canon PIXMA TR8620a Printer Review

 Chrome OSFully

-You need to manually install drivers on Windows to print and scan with the Canon PIXMA TR8620a, but not on macOS or Chrome OS.
+You need to manually install drivers on Windows to print and scan with the Canon PIXMA TR8620a, but this isn't necessary on macOS or Chrome OS.
 You can download the drivers here.